LeoColomb/Galaxie/README.md

 Galaxie
 =======

-Project is working progress.
+Project work in progress.
-Find source in dev in `init-dev` branch.
+Find sources in dev on `init-dev` branch.